Ichoran/teensy-stimulus/README.md

  \-------------------------------------------------------- Output channel specifier
 ```

 Analog stimuli must be set piece by piece.
-Digital stimuli that are set all at once can be modified by further commands (to invert polarity, for instance).
+Digital stimuli that are set all at once can be modified by further commands.

 To immediately run the command on that single channel, discarding all other settings, use `:` in place of `=`.
 (This only works when the system is not already running.)